-Canon G1 X Mark II versus Canon M100
+Canon G1 X Mark II vs M100

 The Canon PowerShot G1 X Mark II and the Canon EOS M100 are two digital cameras that were officially introduced, respectively, in February 2014 and August 2017.
 The G1X Mark II is a fixed lens compact, while the M100 is a mirrorless interchangeable lens camera.
 The cameras are based on an 1.5-inch (G1X Mark II) and an APS-C (M100) sensor.
-The G1X Mark II has a resolution of 13 megapixel, whereas the M100 provides 24 MP.
+The G1X Mark II has a resolution of 13 megapixels, whereas the M100 provides 24 MP.

 The physical size and weight of the Canon G1 X Mark II and the Canon M100 are illustrated in the side-by-side display below.
-Three consecutive views from the front, the top, and the rear side are shown.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon M100 is notably smaller (16 percent) than the Canon G1 X Mark II.
 In this context, it is worth noting that neither the G1X Mark II nor the M100 are weather-sealed.